Trapped Between Two Rocks at the End of the World

 “Inevitable?
 Merciful, my friend,” the movie continues as Rachel pads gently to the TV and plops down in front of it.
 She left the TV on since last weekend and on it played– no one there to turn it off.
 A thin layer of brown leaves coats the top of the TV.
 They lift and fall in the breeze.
 “Merciful.”

 Rachel exhales, as the sun dips below the horizon at her back, and dusk settles over the dark houses.
 She reaches in her pocket and drops a crumpled funeral program to the cold asphalt: Iskra Petrović.
-Rachel holds her face in her hands and lets her glasses fog up from her breath.
+Rachel holds her face in her hands, letting her glasses fog up from her breath.

 “No,” Rachel listens to the old movie play on, “there is no mercy in this kind of agony.”